 There are many hardware components required to construct a high tunnel or greenhouse.
-Once you have a good understanding of the main materials, however, the process for planning your greenhouse build should become easier.
-In this post, we provide a list of the 10 most essential hardware components required if you are looking to build your own high tunnel or greenhouse.
+Some are absolutely essential.
+In this post, we provide a list of the 10 most essential hardware components required when building a high tunnel, hoop house, or greenhouse.

-Whether looking for an all-inclusive High Tunnel DIY Kit, or planning to fabricate your own structure, becoming more familiar with the primary materials needed to assemble your high tunnel is important.
+Whether you plan to buy an all-inclusive High Tunnel DIY Kit, or want to fabricate your own structure, knowing what materials you'll need is important.

 1. Self Tapping TEK Screws